markphilpot/markphilpot_com_gatsby/content/micro/2021/20210112-125901/index.md

 Doesn't seem too bad for now.
 I think I'm going to start a new app that allows me to do all those things from a single form in the menu bar.
 The more I can treat the entire process as atomic, the more I think I'll use it.

-Event better, generate a twitter compatible summary, add a back link and post to twitter.
+Even better, generate a twitter compatible summary, add a back link and post to twitter.